 Since the implosion of many mortgage lenders and the private sector shirking the mortgage market since last summer, there have been many very important changes to how a loan is quoted.
 The headlines are scary.
 There are fewer loan programs left and credit scoring rules the mortgage industry.
-The major mortgage funding markets that exist at the moment are FANNIE MAE, FREDDIE MAC and GANNIE MAE.
-Within this market lurk many caveats to be understood by the consumer prior to getting a solid interest rate quote.
-No longer is it possible to pick up the phone and get a reliable quote unless you are able to access the lenders guidelines for what are known as risk based pricing adjustments and loan level price adjustments.
+The major mortgage funding markets that exist at the moment are FANNIE MAE,

 The government backed mortgages currently have the lowest interest rates on 30 year fixed rate loans.
 If your loan amount is above the government current limits, then you must rely on the private sector to fund your loan.
 In that case the lowest cost loan products are intermediate Adjustable Rate Mortgages with initial fixed terms of 5 or 7 years.
 To qualify for these loans however you must have high FICO scores, a sizeable down payment or equity along with adequate income to qualify.
 For this article I am putting the true Jumbo loan aside and will focus on the Government market.